 If the children are of legal age when they come out, the measures taken by the parents are even more radical.
 “Women, in particular, are often forced into marriages,” says the activist.
 Part of the parents’ motivation is also their own financial security in old age because, in Cambodia, where the concept of pension does not exist, the family of the children is responsible for care.
 RoCK research found out that 10 percent of LGBT people experience sexual violence in these forced marriages.

 Purse throwing and racing in high heels – These are recordings of the Drag Queen Olympics in Yangon, Myanmar.
-The country, which is also known colloquially as Burma and which is still one of the most conservative countries in Southeast Asia.
+The country is also known colloquially as Burma and is still one of the most conservative countries in Southeast Asia.
 Life for LGBTQ+ people there is anything but easy.

 A place to be yourself – LGBTQ+ in Cambodia

 Often, however, it is not just external influences that LGBT people in Cambodia have to deal with, but also internalized homophobia, i.e., self-loathing for their own sexual identity.
 “Many gays in Cambodia believe they don’t deserve better than to offer themselves as sex workers because they are gay,” said Australian Jason Argenta, who moved to Siem Reap in 2014.
 Together with his partner Tola An, he runs the Café Krousar, which also includes the A Place To Be Yourself (APTBY) project.

 Comparable workshops are also offered for companies and local NGOs, although the public is usually silent about them.
 “Although many companies take part in our training courses, they want to avoid being linked to on Facebook or any other social media channel,” explains the activist.
 The concern about negative reactions in public is too great.